palkan/isolator/README.md

 ### Using with legacy Rails codebases

-If you already have a huge Rails project it can be a tricky to turn Isolator on because you'll immediately get a lot of failed specs.
-If you want to fix detected issues one by one, you can list all of them in the special file `.isolator_todo.yml` in a following way:
+If you already have a huge Rails project it can be tricky to turn Isolator on because you'll immediately get a lot of failed specs.
+If you want to fix detected issues one by one, you can list all of them in the special file `.isolator_todo.yml` in the following way:

 ```
 sidekiq: